Aimeedeer/deps/accepted/0010-new-governance.rst

   release, with members asked if they wish to continue.

-* There will be a GitHub Team with GitHub's Triage Permission to allow members to help managed pull requests directly.
+* There will be a GitHub Team with GitHub's Triage Permission to allow members to help manage pull requests directly.

 * Approval from a member of the Triage and Review team will be sufficient to allow a Merger to merge a minor change they themselves